openfl/OpenFLDevelopersGuide/working-with-sound/sound-example-podcast-player.md

 • Pausing and resuming playback of the sound using the Sound object and the SoundChannel object

-The SoundFacade class tries to offer most of the functionality of the ActionScript sound classes with less complexity.
+The SoundFacade class tries to offer most of the functionality of the Haxe sound classes with less complexity.
 The following code shows the class declaration, the class properties, and the SoundFacade() constructor method:

 public class SoundFacade extends EventDispatcher